 - foster connections with participants through peer mentoring exercises and alumni engagement

-The program will be delivered in three phases:
+The program is delivered in three phases:

 1. Pre-departure preparation

-2. Intensive training in Australia
+2. Intensive training in Southeast Asia

-3. Implementation and ongoing network
+3. Implementation and ongoing networks

 Participants are required to prepare an implementation plan to follow the intensive training.
 Asialink and DFAT will support participants to identify potential activities, events, mentoring, connections, and other opportunities that align with their post-program goals.
 Participants will be given the opportunity to participate in Asialink and DFAT-sponsored dialogues and networking events.
-Opportunities will also be explored to involve participants in regional projects relevant to their professional interest.
-Through this activity, A2ELP alumni will be connected with DFAT and Asialink’s regional networks.

 Program participants will need to meet the following criteria: